aws/copilot-cli/site/content/docs/manifest/lb-web-service.en.md

 Requests to this path will be forwarded to your service.
 Each listener rule should listen on a unique path.

 <span class="parent-field">http.</span><a id="http-alb" href="#http-alb" class="field">`alb`</a> <span class="type">String</span> <span class="version">Added in [v1.30.0](../../blogs/release-v132.en.md#imported-albs)</span>
 The ARN or name of an existing public-facing ALB to import.
 Listener rules will be added to your listener(s).
+Copilot will not manage DNS-related resources like certificates.

 {% include 'http-healthcheck.en.md' %}